DavideGrecoGit/3D-reconstruction-under-occlusion/plan.md

 * Run Pix2Vox on Colab

 - **Week 3**
+* Run ONet

 - **Week 4**
+* Better understand the ShapeNet Dataset
+* How can the models be modified?

 - **Week 5**
+* Explore augmentation techniques
+* Generate backgrounds
+* Filters (such as blur and noise)
+* Lighting

 - **Week 6**
 - **Week 7**
 - **Week 8**